abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase5_gitlab/lab-steps-phase-5.md

   <img src="images/Admin_SSH_GitLab.png">
 </p>

-If you see `“Welcome to GitLab, @root!”`, the setup is complete.
+If you see `"Welcome to GitLab, @root!"`, the setup is complete.

 ## Explanation of The Connection Establishment Process